If you’re among the 10% of American adults that didn’t complete high school, you may feel like financial independence is for someone else.

 Why we ranked it #3: Food isn’t the only thing that needs delivering.
 Couriers are needed in many cities to run packages or other items to their destinations.

 Amazon Flex is the major player in this space.
-Drivers pick up “blocks” (or shifts), and deliver packages in that particular time frame on a specific route.
+Drivers sign up for “blocks” (or shifts), and deliver packages in that particular time frame on a specific route.
 Because you get to choose your blocks, you can fit them in around your work or school schedule.

 While this is a great gig economy job with a lot of opportunity (thanks to a rise in e-commerce), right now it’s only an option in major U.S. cities.
 If you happen to have Amazon Flex near you, it’s a great way to make extra money.